mozilla/open-leadership-framework/README.md

 ## What kinds of skills do I need to contribute?

 You don't need any special technical skills to contribute to this project.
-We will work with you to find a way to gather your feedback on this public alpha of the Open Leadership Map white paper.
+We will work with you to find a way to gather your feedback on this public alpha of the Open Leadership Framework.
 There are many ways to contrbiute regardless of your experience level with GitHub or working open.

 ## Are you new to open leadership or working open?